xcruxiex/PowercordThemes/README.md

 ## Nocturnal Fixes

-**Disclaimer:** It's to my knowledge that This import was implemented into the base code (so no need to import it yourself).
+**Disclaimer:** It's to my knowledge that this import was implemented into the base code (so no need to import it yourself).

 Import Link : [HERE](https://xcruxiex.github.io/BBDThemes/Fixes/NocturnalFixes.css)